KirilTan/Python-Advanced-01-2024/README.md

 # Python Advanced 2024

-Welcome to my repository!
-This repository holds all of my work and assignments completed throughout the Python Advanced course.\
+Welcome to my repository! \
-**It will be updated regularly untill completion of the course**
+It holds all of my work and assignments completed throughout the Python Advanced course.

 ## Course Information

-**Course start date:** 09.01.2024\
+**Course start date:** 09.01.2024 \
 **Exam date:** 17.02.2024

 ## Course Curriculum